This post may contain affiliate links. Please read our disclosure policy.

 • Need a little color?
 Add in some diced Roma Tomatoes!

-• Or spice it up with some green chiles.
+• Spice it up with some green chiles or fresh jalapenos.

-• You can use fresh spinach if you like, but you will need about 4 cups of packed spinach, chopped.
+• You can use fresh spinach if you like.
+You will need about 4 cups of packed spinach, chopped.

-• You can replace the mayo with full fat sour cream if you like, but not Greek yogurt.
-This recipe needs that fat in there to hold the dip together.
+• You can replace the mayo with full-fat sour cream if you like, but not Greek yogurt.
+This recipe needs the fat in there to hold the dip together.

 Two hands dipping tortilla chips into a pan of spinach artichoke dip.